-- Leafy Greens, such as collards, mustard greens, spinach, and kale
+Leafy Greens, such as collards, mustard greens, spinach, and kale

 ROOT vegetables need more sun than leafy vegetables, usually about six or more hours of sun daily.
-Green beans, peas, and cabbages would also fall into this category.
+Green beans, peas, and cabbages could also fall into this category.

 Some herbs are actually quite shade-tolerant.
 Members of the mint family fare particularly well, according to the University of Missouri website.

 A good idea is to observe your proposed site through out the day and mark the limits of the shadows cast.
 It will also vary during the different times of the year as the sun sits higher or lower in the sky.
 A well-situated tree to the west of your garden can cast a cooling shadow after 3 or 4 PM in the hottest part of the summer.
 It might save water and extending the productive season for these veggies.

 Warning: keep your garden away from walnut trees.
 They produce iodine which will stunt or kill vegetables and perennials.

 If you’re blessed to have an area with full sun that you can reserve for a vegetable garden, knowing which plants will take some shade will help you get the most out of your space.
 You can use that sunny space to grow only the sun-lovers: peppers, okra, tomatoes, eggplants, tomatillos, corn, strawberries, rhubarb, potatoes, squashes and more.